 Why workers should oppose aviation expansion

-Aviation growth is incompatible with climate targets
+Aviation growth threatens our climate

 Inequity: the vast majority of those flying are rich

 In the UK, 70% of flights are taken by only 15% of the population, whilst at least half the population do not fly at all.
 Globally, only 1% of the world’s population cause 50% of commercial aviation emissions, while more than 80% of the world’s population have never set foot on an aeroplane.

 The aviation sector enjoys significant tax breaks.
 It has been estimated that the tax exemption on aviation fuel costs the Exchequer well over £6 billion a year that could go towards struggling public services.